-Adorable Grinch Cookies are perfect for the holidays!
-These green sugar cookies each have a single red heart sprinkle reminding everyone of the classic Christmas movie.
+Adorable Grinch Cookies are the perfect holiday cookie recipe!
+These green sugar cookies each have a small red heart sprinkle reminding everyone of the classic Christmas movie.
 Make them for all the holiday parties, cookie platters, or make a batch to share with your family!

 I can’t wait until I’m able to host a “How the Grinch Stole Christmas” party so I can serve these!

 I just love “How the Grinch Stole Christmas,” don’t you?
 We read the Dr. Seuss book to Jordan every year when she was small, and we never miss it when the original special is on TV each year!